 But that does not mean we are cut off from the world at Medford Leas – far from it.
 In fact, our location provides easy access for day trips to the culture and history of Philadelphia, shopping and dining in quaint New Jersey towns, and the sights and sounds of the shore.
 These are among just a few of the area attractions within a short drive:

-Medford Leas, an accredited Continuing Care Retirement Community, is pleased to present its Spring 2019 Pathways to Learning Program Guide.
+Medford Leas, an accredited Continuing Care Retirement Community, is pleased to present our Pathways to Learning Program Series, with new programs in the Fall and Spring.

 Medford Leas is fortunate to have the public spaces and grounds to benefit the local community.
 Pathways to Learning at Medford Leas has become a welcomed tradition in the local area.
 From lectures, workshops, and exhibits, the Pathways Programs offer opportunities to discover new interests, learn more about the world, and enjoy the good company of other attendees.
 We welcome members of the local community to participate in these programs.